SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Details in SPM-Bench

 \section{Details in SPM-Bench}

-As illustrated in Figure \ref{fig:distribution} and detailed in Table \ref{tab:statistics}, SPM-Bench comprises 2,703 high-quality multimodal questions, each paired with a unique, high-resolution microscopy image.
+As shown in Figure~\ref{fig:distribution} and detailed in Table~\ref{tab:field_coverage}, SPM-Bench comprises 2,703 high-quality multimodal questions, each paired with a unique, high-resolution microscopy image.
 The dataset maintains a robust balance across four pillar characterization techniques: Transmission Electron Microscopy (TEM, $n=955$), Scanning Tunneling Microscopy (STM, $n=752$), Scanning Electron Microscopy (SEM, $n=558$), and Atomic Force Microscopy (AFM, $n=438$).
-This distribution ensures that the benchmark covers a broad spectrum of spatial scales and physical observables, ranging from the atomic-scale electronic density of states (LDOS) in STM to the mesoscopic morphological features and phase transitions in SEM.
+This distribution ensures that the benchmark covers many spatial scales and physical observables, ranging from the atomic-scale electronic density of states (LDOS) in STM to the mesoscopic morphological features and phase transitions in SEM.

-\textbf{Taxonomic Hierarchy and Semantic Coverage.} The sunburst chart in Figure \ref{fig:distribution} reveals the multi-layered taxonomic structure of SPM-Bench.
-Beyond the primary imaging modalities, the dataset is systematically organized into specialized physical domains such as \textit{Electronic Structure}, \textit{Magnetic Materials}, \textit{Topological Insulators}, and \textit{Surface Engineering}.
+\textbf{Taxonomic Hierarchy and Semantic Coverage.} The sunburst chart in Figure \ref{fig:distribution} shows the multi-layered taxonomic structure of SPM-Bench.
+Beyond the primary imaging modalities, the dataset is systematically organized into specialized physical fields such as \textit{Electronic Structure}, \textit{Magnetic Materials}, \textit{Topological Insulators}, and \textit{Surface Engineering}.
 The outermost ring highlights the "PhD-level" granularity of the benchmark, encompassing high-entropy scientific concepts including the \textit{Rashba Effect}, \textit{Van Hove Singularities}, \textit{Charge Density Waves (CDW)}, and \textit{Skyrmion Lattice} configurations.
-This dense semantic coverage ensures that a model cannot solve SPM-Bench through simple pattern matching; instead, it must perform rigorous cross-modal reasoning between subtle visual features and fundamental physical laws.
+This dense semantic coverage ensures that a model cannot solve SPM-Bench through simple pattern matching; instead, it must perform careful cross-modal reasoning between subtle visual features and fundamental physical laws.